 1) You ended up getting take out because you were too busy to think of what to eat and cook.

 2) Your meals weren't planned so you bought too much than you thought you needed.

 It might be impossible to be completely waste-free, but knowing what you're eating and how much you actually need to buy can dramatically reduce food waste and help you buy only the things you absolutely need.
-For example, if one of your meals requires bell peppers, you can plan to include it in your breakfast omelet or any other meal.
+For example, if one of your meals requires bell peppers, you can plan to include them in your breakfast omelet or any other meal.
 You can even plan your leftovers for the week to reduce food waste!
 All of this in turn will save you money.